Flowers for Zora

 With Hull’s conception of the continuum having spirit at the top and matter at the bottom, the above image is what that spirit-matter continuum would look like.
 However, in the vein of the Kongo cosmogram, I have imagined the spirit-matter continuum in the following way:

-Either way, what is evident is the continuous flow of energy between the material and spiritual planes that Hurston tells us is characteristic of Black folks’ religion.
+Either way, what is evident is the continuous flow of energy between the material and spiritual planes that Hurston posits is characteristic of Black folks’ religion.
 When she says that Black folks are not really Christian, she’s implying that Black folks’ have modified Christianity through the incorporation of Africanist elements, like the understanding and embodiment of the spiritual-material exchange.
 Across the Diaspora, Spirit is integral to all other aspects of life.
 It is not compartmentalized and reserved for certain spaces and places.
 When I say that I have an eye to the Spirit in all things, I am talking about this lack of compartmentalization.
 Every human experience for me is a spiritual experience, and I am experiencing Spirit through my material body.
 How could they be separate?
 How could they not be constantly in conversation and flow?
 Our tradition of ancestor veneration and communication with the Spirit world is a testament to this continuous exchange.
 We know that death is not an end, but merely a transition.
-It can only be a transition because we are not linear
+It can only be a transition because we are not linear.

-Ever since this conversation, the linearity inherent to white supremacy, patriarchy, and capitalism is all too glaring.
+Since this conversation, the linearity inherent to white supremacy, patriarchy, and capitalism is all too glaring.
 The lack of curvature means that we’re not supposed to have ways around rigid states of being.
 The lack of angularity means we’re not supposed to see any other way or reality than the one that oppressive systems hand to us.
-It is only a belief in linearity that would build identities around what one is not, i.e. the dual hierarchies of white and Other, penis and Other, man and Other, etc. It is only a belief in linearity that allows one to draw a straight line from anatomy to gender, from womanhood to motherhood, from race to superiority, from capital to control.
-It is only a belief in linearity that would allow us to ravage one of our most supreme mothers, Earth, and not consider the impact on human existence.
-To think that death is an end and not a transition is to have no understanding of spiritual-material reciprocity and our multidimensionality.
-It is to believe that we can avoid having the same energy we put out returning to us.
+A belief in linearity builds identities around what one is not, i.e., the dual hierarchies of white and Other, penis and Other, man and Other, etc. A belief in linearity allows one to draw a straight line from anatomy to gender, from womanhood to motherhood, from race to superiority, from capital to control.
+A belief in linearity allows us to ravage one of our most supreme mothers, Earth, and not consider the impact on human existence.
+To think that death is an end and not a transition is to have no understanding of spiritual-material reciprocity and multidimensionality.

-“Characteristics of Negro Expression” may not fall within the canon of Afrofuturism, but there are elements of the theory nestled within Hurston’s text.
+“Characteristics of Negro Expression” may not fall within the canon of Afrofuturism, but there are elements of the framework nestled within Hurston’s text.
 Ensuring the survival of the tools of the past and, therefore survival into the future, requires reaching across and through time to retrieve and adapt the technologies necessary for living in the present.
 Black folks’ living and survival is the fine-tuned art of two complementary technologies interacting: rhythm and improvisation.
-What Hurston calls attention to is asymmetry, not rhythm: “The abrupt and unexpected changes.
+Hurston calls attention to asymmetry, not rhythm: “The abrupt and unexpected changes.
 The frequent change of key and time. . .”
 (83-84).
 However, she illustrates that asymmetry and rhythm are intertwined, and both are required for an assembled whole:

 The presence of rhythm and lack of symmetry are paradoxical, but there they are.
 Both are present to a marked degree.
 There is always rhythm, but it is the rhythm of segments.
 Each unit has a rhythm of its own, but when the whole is assembled it is lacking in symmetry.
 But easily workable to a Negro who is accustomed to the break in going from one part to another, so that he adjusts himself to the new tempo (84).